 Robbing stores is pretty straightforward as well, and it can be done in a few different ways.
 The easiest one is to interact with the shopkeeper and select the rob option.
+The clerk will open the register, allowing you to grab the cash from the opened register.
 Another easy method is to just grab items from the shelves and make a run.
 While simple, doing this will get the law alerted pretty quickly, so attempt it only if you're truly strapped for cash.

 The third method requires a bit more planning, but it's definitely the most lucrative one.
 Killing the shopkeeper silently allows Arthur to rob the store of all available cash as well as get all of the items on the shelves.

 Doing it during the day is not recommended, due to the number of NPCs that can potentially alert the law.
 Doing right before nightfall, however, and with the mask on drastically reduces the chances of the law finding out about the crime shortly after it's been committed.

 To kill shopkeepers silently, weapons like the bow, the hunting knife, tomahawks and throwing knives are recommended.